mirrorjs/mirror/README.md

 import mirror, {actions, connect, render} from 'mirrorx'

 // declare Redux state, reducers and actions,
-// all actions will be added to `actions` object from mirror mirror.model({
+// all actions will be added to `actions`. mirror.model({
   name: 'app',
   initialState: 0,